-Off-the-shelf products are what are usually found in drug or sport stores.
+Off-the-shelf products are what are usually found in drug or sports stores.
 These are sometimes recommended by professionals to treat minor foot problems.
-Please see Gary Boardman, certified chiropodist to see what sort of orthotic therapy is right for you.
+Please see Gary Boardman, a certified chiropodist to see what sort of orthotic therapy is right for you.

 Patellofemoral Pain Syndrome

-Commonly known as runner’s knee, patellofemoral pain syndrome is caused by abnormal motion of the kneecap which causes the cartilage at the back of the kneecap to wear down.
+Commonly known as the runner's knee, patellofemoral pain syndrome is caused by an abnormal motion of the kneecap, which causes the cartilage at the back of the kneecap to wear down.
 Swelling, inflammation of the knee and acute pain are common symptoms.
 You may notice stiffness and pain may intensify when climbing or descending stairs.